EchoMAV/docs/docs/echopilot_pwm_pinout.md

 ![PWM Breakout Board](assets/echopilot_pwm_breakout.JPG)

 #### JST to EchoPilot Connector
-This connector is used along with the provided cable to connect J20 on the Carrier Board.
+This connector is used along with the provided cable to connect to J20 on the Carrier Board.

 Connector: J1, Part Number: SM14B-SRSS-TB(LF)(SN)
 Mating Connector: SHR-14V-S-B